onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

 * Support for Windows Phone 8 and 8.1.
-Please note you need to add WebBrowser capatibility in Windows Phone's manifest file after exported from Unity.
+Please note you need to add WebBrowser capability in Windows Phone's manifest file after exported from Unity.
 * Support for Unity 5.
 If you upgrade from UniWebView 1.x, you need to remove the old package and reimport again.
 * 64 bit support for Mac Editor version, since Unity 5 is now a 64-bit app.

 #### Fix

 * An issue which may cause the cache can not be cleaned completed in iOS.
-* A serialize issue which may cause editor crash in some occation.
+* A serialize issue which may cause editor crash in some occasion.

 ::: danger
 Notice: This version is not compatible with Unity 4.x.
 If you need to use UniWebView on Unity 4.x, please use UniWebView 1.x instead.
 You can find more information about the earlier version on Asset Store: https://assetstore.unity3d.com/jp/#!/content/12476